Regenerative tourism at Tonia's Cottage

 Travel is not only about seeing beautiful places—it’s also about caring for them.
 Regenerative tourism restores nature, uplifts culture, and strengthens community.
 It’s travel with heart, where visitors, locals, and the land flourish together.

-What does regenerative tourism mean?
+What does regenerative travel mean?

 Regular travel often leaves a place worse off, taking more than it gives.
 Sustainable tourism aims to do no further harm and leave destinations as they were found.
 Regenerative travel goes further: it's about leaving a place better than you found it.
 In Alagni, Crete, regenerative tourism means keeping traditions alive, supporting people, and actively contributing to heritage and true human connection.